 Breakfasts and dinners are provided by the organization thanks to the host cities.
 Lunch: a portion of pasta or rice, fruit and several types of beverages will be available at the end of the stages.
 One of the things that participants – especially international participants – will appreciate the most is the possibility to replenish the burned calories with delicious meals of the traditional cuisine of Emilia Romagna.
 Emilia Romagna offers without a doubt one of the best cuisine of Italy, if not the world!

 Dinners will be the expression of tradition and genuineness and, as you can imagine, pasta will be the protagonist!

 Dinners will consist of three courses plus dessert or fruit.

 For each course there will be a vegetarian option.
-Unfortunately, we apologize but are unable to accommodate people with other types of diets and allergies.
+Unfortunately, we are unable to accommodate people with other types of diets and allergies.

 For meal times go to this page where you will see how a race day takes place.

 What is supplied in the feed zones during the race?